-All samples are currently $48 (includes shipping).
-We cannot accept checks or PO's; we can only accept credit cards or USGS standard vouchers.
 To order samples for the current inter-laboratory comparison, please visit our order page.
-To order previously prepared SRSs, please call (303) 236-1875.
+To order previously prepared SRSs, please email firstname.lastname@example.org.
 View the list of available SRSs from our inventory.

 All samples are in the dissolved phase (filtered to 0.2 um).

 Trace element sample (500 mL): chlorinated with sodium hypochlorite and acidified with nitric acid Major ion sample (500 mL): chlorinated with sodium hypochlorite Precipitation (low ionic-strength) sample (500 mL): typically non-preserved snowmelt Nutrient (low-level) sample (60 mL; dilute 1:10): must remain chilled Nutrient (regular-level) sample (250 mL): must remain chilled Mercury sample (250 mL): concentration <0.1 ug/L; acidified with hydrochloric acid

 |invitation to participate in the inter-laboratory comparison||June 22, 2020|

 |sample order deadline for participating laboratories||July 24, 2020|

 |mail out samples to laboratories||Jul 28 - Aug 6, 2020|